MOI13/final_project/Readme.md

 `Makefile`

--   contains rules for building the report
+-   contains rules for make the report
+-   contains rules for update R project environment

 ## Generate the report

-1. Clone the repository via `git clone git@github.com:`
+1. Clone the repository via `git clone`

 2. Generate the final report In the terminal